uofajillian/edx-documentation/en_us/xblock/source/concepts/fields.rst

 XBlocks can be used in many contexts, and the ``init`` method might not work in those contexts.

-To initialize field values, use one of the following alternatives
+To initialize field values, use one of the following alternatives.

-* Use ``xblock.fields.UNIQUE_ID`` to set a default String value for the field.
+* Use ``xblock.fields.UNIQUE_ID`` to set a default string value for the field.

 * Use a lazy property decorator, so that when a field is first accessed, a function is called to set the value.